gowin20/knowledge/GIS/GIS Data/Raster Data.md

 Tags: 181A
 UID: 202101272347

-Field based model of geospatial data representation
+A field based model of geospatial data representation

 characterized by tessellations of shapes that completely cover a 2D surface